MeisterProepper/multirate-fir-filterbank-hls/README.md

 |  HLS code with #pragmas   |  3260 | 5663  |  9408  |  1 |  81  |

+**Takeaway:** While pragmas slightly reduce latency, they consume significantly more resources and offer limited practical benefit for this specific HLS-optimized direct form FIR filter.

 #### HLS optimized alternative code with SRL of the direct form FIR filter

-In the HLS-optimized variant using Shift Register Logic (SRL), the filter uses a hardware SRL primitive to automatically implement the shift register.
+In the SRL-based version, the filter uses HLS **Shift Register Logic (SRL) primitives** to implement the shift register efficiently in hardware.
-Note: This version cannot be implemented as a separate function, because SRLs cannot be passed as function arguments in HLS.
-Instead, the SRL-based implementation must reside directly in the main top-level function.

-- The shift register loop is eliminated, as the HLS SRL primitive handles all data shifting automatically.
-- Only the accumulation loop remains for computing the FIR output.
+This eliminates the explicit loop for shifting, leaving only the accumulation loop for computing the FIR output.
-- Fixed-point types (ap_int or ap_fixed) are used to avoid manual shifting and casting.
-- The design allows fully pipelined execution, reducing latency and improving resource usage.

 ```